cases that should have gone to the supreme court

 Welcome to “Cases That Should Have Gone to the Supreme Court of Canada, But Didn’t!”

-In this episode, Kyla Lee from Acumen Law Corporation discusses a significant case involving the Sex Offender Registry and the impact of suspended declarations of invalidity in Canadian law.
+In this episode, Kyla Lee from Acumen Law Corporation discusses a case involving the Freedom Convoy and the criminal offence of counseling mischief—raising serious concerns about the boundaries between free speech and criminal conduct in the context of protests.

 Welcome to “Cases That Should Have Gone to the Supreme Court of Canada, But Didn’t!”